News release from 11/05/2020

 A public consultation has been launched by the Greater Cambridge Shared Planning Service, a partnership between South Cambridgeshire District and Cambridge City Councils, to help people have their say.
 This consultation considers the current social distancing guidelines and aims to make it as easy as possible for local people to comment despite Coronavirus outbreak.

 The easiest way to comment on the plans is to register views online using the reference number 20/02142/OUT.
-The consultation is planned to close on 23 June 2020 but this will be kept under review in light of current restrictions on movement and can be extended if necessary.
-People can also send comments via email to firstname.lastname@example.org
+The consultation is planned to close on Tuesday 14 July 2020 (extended from 23 June).
+This will be kept under review in light of current restrictions on movement and can be extended if necessary.
+People can also send comments via email to email@example.com

 To raise awareness of the consultation, letters are being sent to residents of Northstowe, Longstanton and Oakington.
 Official notices are being displayed in approximately 20 locations across Northstowe, Longstanton and Oakington for people to view while exercising locally.
 A copy of the planning application documents will be sent directly to Longstanton and Oakington Parish Councils while the South Cambridgeshire District Council website and social media accounts will carry information too.